dung-phan/digital-class-server/README.md

 With this RESTful API, a user can:

 - Retrieve a list of classes, students and their evaluations
-- Add classes and new students in a class.
+- Add and delete classes.
 - Add evaluations to students
-- Edit and remove students from a class
+- Add, edit and remove students from a class

 ## Installation